ktollec-ledger/automation-engineer-takehome/README.md

 - A [Kubernetes CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/)
 - Something else ?

+## Step 2.2 : Jira integration, cancelling order *(optional)*

+Sometimes, the provider lacks some ingredients.

+When it is the case, the provider will add a tag `mising-ingredients` to the ticket and close it.

+This will automatically call the `DELETE /orders/{id}` route.

 ## Step 3 : Slack integration *(optional)*

 Since all the bakery employees are ex-software engineers, most of the clients are also working in software development.